-For my grandparents’ 90th birthday, we got them Genographic Project kits, which analyze your DNA to determine where your earliest ancestors came from.
+For my grandparents’ 90th birthdays, we got them Genographic Project kits, which analyze your DNA to determine where your earliest ancestors came from.
 In order for the science to work, they have to take two saliva samples eight hours apart with the provided swabs.
 Which brings me to my punchline.
-I now have the title [...]
+I now have the title for my grandparents’ future biopic: “Between Two Swabs.”

 MFA writing programs: an exposé